 When Meredith and I learned that the baby she was carrying was a girl, she started suggesting first names.
 She would say a name and I would react immediately as to whether I would like it or not, totally intuitive.
 One of the names she suggested was Lola and I laughed.
 My friends in Chicago would never let me hear the end of it if I named my daughter after a transsexual in a Kinks song.
 When she said Ella, I stopped and said Yes.
 Jazz has been a huge part of my life and I had played Ella Fitzgerald many times on the air over the years.
 Mom reminded me it means her or she in Spanish.

 For a middle name, we had settled on Roque for a boy and felt it worked just as well for a girl.
-Its taken from my mother’s maiden name, Lesbia Matilde Pino Roque de Nelson.
-(My mom understood why we did not name the baby after her.)
+Its taken from my mother’s maiden name.
 When my cousin Cuchi heard we had chosen Roque as a middle name, she was upset, saying she did not think we should name the baby after the S.O.B.
 Teofilo Roque, my Great Grandmother (Adelina’s) first husband.
 Once, he had warned his children not to eat any of his bananas (platanitos) but Charito (one of my mother’s aunts) ate one of them and he got upset and made her eat the whole bunch.
 One day he “sold” his two daughters (Anarda and Charito) to a family in another town.
 They spent the day, one cleaning house and the other making bricks out of clay!
 They were rescued by my Great Grandmother, a rural school teacher, as soon as she got back to Holguin, their home town.

 Buffy Sedlachek, Mer’s Mom, recognized something about the name we chose and was compelled to revisit the family archives.
 She found the old newspaper article of the story of her Grandmother who, to protect a five-year-old Buffy from a careening bus full of Boy Scouts, put her body over Buffy’s and sacrificed her life for Buffy’s.
 This heroic woman’s name was Mary Ella Caughey.
 A woman of Irish heritage, she was a descendent of Daniel Boone.